Walid-Ahmed/House-Price-Prediction-using-multi-Images/README.md

 ## Credits
 Special thanks to [Adrian Rosebrock](https://www.pyimagesearch.com/author/adrian/)   for his  [great post](https://www.pyimagesearch.com/2019/01/28/keras-regression-and-cnns//) that inspired this tutourial.
-In his code he concetenated the four images into one image and it was wort to try using different branches for each image
+In his code he concetenated the four images into one image and it was worth a shot  to try using different branches for each image.